Prioritizing Mental Health During COVID-19 – Coping with Stress & Anxiety

 Coping stress & anxiety in a healthy way

-Take breaks from watching, reading, or listening to news stories, including those on social media, that creates a panic situation.
-Disconnect for time being from all digital media.
+Take breaks from watching, reading, or listening to news stories, including those on social media, that create a panic situation.
+Disconnect for the ime being from all digital media.

 Taking care of your body is another way of beating stress and anxiety.
 Eat healthy, exercise regularly, sleep plenty and avoid smoking or consuming alcohol.